 - UNIS (Union des Syndicats de l'Immobilier)

 - CNAB (Confédération Nationale des Administrateurs de Biens)

 A seller may instead try to sell the property themselves, without employing an agent and a seller who does choose to use an agent is recommended to seek to reserve the right to sell the property themselves.
-The risk being that could be obliged to pay the agent commission even if the find their own buyer.
+The risk being that they could be obliged to pay the agent commission even if they find their own buyer.

 An Offer is Made: Next Steps

 The purchaser will instruct a French notaire who will act for both parties.
 However the seller can instruct their own notaire who will assist the buyer’s notaire.
 The two notaires will share the one fee.

 An agreement to purchase, the compromis de vente or promesse de vente is usually prepared and signed by the parties within a week or so of orally agreeing the sale with the buyer.
 The sale agreement can be prepared by the agent or the parties' legal advisor, not necessarily by a notaire.

 The seller should ensure that any terms they want are included in the contract and that they are clear that the buyer has properly understood what is and what is not included in the sale (for example fixtures such as a dishwasher or garden decoration objects).
 For small items it may be easier to agree an inventory to be attached to the contract.